ichux/bots/README.md

 be continually altered, with your help till we all achieve the best library we can wish for.

 ## Setting Up the repo for development
-This project uses `python2`.
+This project uses `python3`.
 Please refer to [Py2orPy3](https://wiki.python.org/moin/Python2orPython3) for more detail

-## executes/phantomlogs
-Since phantomjs emits logs during usage, the logs, by default, get stored [phantomjs](executes/phantomlogs) You could also redirect it elsewhere.

 ## Reporting Issues
 If you have found a bug or have a feature request, please report them at this repository issues section.